-If you have experienced tooth loss and are looking for a skilled and experienced dental team for the tooth replacement, look no further than Dr. James Fondriest.
+If you are looking to replace a single tooth with an implant or a bridge, look no further than Dr. James Fondriest.
 Dr. Fondriest is one of the premier cosmetic authorities in the Midwest.
-He trains practitioners throughout the country on the art of cosmetic dentistry and prosthodontics and is frequently published in many of the leading journals of dentistry.
+He trains practitioners throughout the country on the art of cosmetic dentistry and prosthodontics.
+He is frequently published in many of the leading journals of dentistry.

 Why would I need a tooth replacement?

-Tooth replacement after the loss of a tooth
+Tooth replacement after the loss of natural teeth

 When tooth loss does occur, it can be an emotional experience for patients who must cope with a new gap in their smile.
-The good news is, however, that Dr. Fondriest can restore tooth loss with extremely natural-looking tooth implants.
-This not only dramatically improves your smile’s aesthetic appearance, but prevents some of the negative after effects of tooth loss (including shifting teeth or jaw bone deterioration).
-Though other restoration treatment options are available, our practice recommends dental implants for the strongest and most long-lasting restoration.
-Implants, or free standing titanium posts, are placed into the area of the missing tooth root to provide a stable foundation for a dental bridge.
-Dental implants are the only restoration that restore the missing tooth root as well as the crown.
-Just by placing an implant, the teeth around it will be made stronger.
-This is why our practice chooses them time and again for effective and long-lasting tooth replacement.
+The good news is, however, that Dr. Fondriest can restore tooth loss with extremely pretty crowns supported by tooth implants.
+This not only improves your smile’s aesthetic appearance, but prevents some of the negative after effects of tooth loss.
+This would include shifting teeth or jaw bone deterioration.

 Dental Implant Placement: Step-by-Step

-If you’re worried about tooth loss, then speak with your prosthodontic dentist about how to prevent it, or how to help your smile recover from it with a dental implant-supported prosthesis.
-To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+If you’re worried about tooth loss, then speak with your dentist about how to prevent it.
+To learn more about how to replace lost teeth, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of the greater Chicago area, and across the United States.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
 He serves clients from throughout the United States